What do you want to know?

 Nutrition highlights

-- Vitamin C supports immune health and helps absorb iron from other foods.
+- Vitamin C — exceptionally high; supports immunity and helps iron absorption.

-- Fibre supports healthy digestion and can help with constipation.
+- Fibre — supports healthy digestion (kiwi is known to help keep things moving).

 Safety quick tips